-Workforce Profile.
-The Bank's workforce is comprised almost entirely of corporate employees, all but one of whom is located in one office in Irving, Texas.
-As of December 31, 2021, the Bank had 196 full-time employees and 1 part-time employee, of which 59 percent were male and 41 percent were female.
-At that date, 54 percent of the Bank's workforce was minority and 46 percent was non-minority, unchanged from December 31, 2020.
-As of December 31, 2020, the Bank had 201 full-time employees and 2 part-time employees, of which 57 percent were male and 43 percent were female.
-In 2021, the Bank's turnover rate approximated 15 percent, which represented an increase in comparison to 2020, when its employee turnover rate approximated 9 percent.
+In 2022, 2021 and 2020, the Bank's turnover rate approximated 13 percent, 15 percent and 9 percent, respectively.
 The Bank is leanly staffed and its workforce has historically included a number of longer-tenured employees.
 The Bank strives to develop talent from within the organization and to supplement those efforts with external hires.
 The Bank believes that developing talent internally contributes to institutional strength and continuity and promotes loyalty and commitment among its employees, which furthers the Bank's success.
 At the same time, adding new employees contributes to new ideas, continuous improvement, and the Bank's goal of having a diverse and inclusive workforce.
-As of December 31, 2021, the average tenure of the Bank's employees was 9 years.
+As of December 31, 2022 and 2021, the average tenure of the Bank's employees was 9 years.
 None of the Bank's employees are subject to a collective bargaining agreement.